garystafford/jenkins-devops/README.md

 ![Jenkins UI Preview](https://github.com/garystafford/jenkins-devops/blob/master/jenkins_preview.png)

 Based on the latest [`jenkins:alpine`](https://hub.docker.com/_/jenkins) Docker image.
 Builds a new Docker image and installs some common DevOps tooling, frequently used with Jenkins.
-This Jenkins containerized implementation is designed to be an ephemeral CI/CD DevOps tool - stood up, used, and torn down.
-Ideal for the Cloud.
+This Jenkins containerized implementation is designed to be an ephemeral CI/CD DevOps tool - stood up, used, and torn down, ideal for the Cloud.

 ## Installed Tools